-The debate over which type of computer reigns supreme has raged on for decades now.
-As with sports teams and political parties, people began to huddle into distinct camps, devout in their allegiances.
-In the computing world, these camps became Mac vs PC.
-And this battle has also bled into the world of music.
-For producers and musicians, the question of Mac vs PC goes beyond computing alone, but Mac vs PC for music production, specifically.
+The debate over which type of computer reigns supreme has raged on for decades.
+As with sports teams and political parties, people have begun to huddle into distinct camps, devout in their allegiances.
+In the computing world, these camps have become Mac vs PC.
+This battle has also bled into the world of music.
+For producers and musicians, the question of Mac vs PC goes beyond computing alone—it specifically pertains to Mac vs PC for music production.

 Today, people still tend to cling to one or the other.
 However, years of competition and exponential technological breakthroughs have shrunk the gap between Macs and PCs even further.
 This bodes especially well for music producers.
-More processing power means shorter export times, more plugins, faster workflow, higher quality sound, and so much more.
-But even with this overall improvement in computing power, most producers want to work within a single system.
-And Macs and PCs remain the two most viable options.
+More processing power means shorter export times, more plugins, faster workflows, higher quality sound, and so much more.
+Yet, even with this overall improvement in computing power, most producers prefer to work within a single system.
+Are Macs better than PCs for music production?
+Macs and PCs remain the two most viable options.
 So when it comes to Mac vs PC for music production, which is better?

-Before we go further with the specifics of Mac vs PC for music production, let’s briefly describe what we mean by Mac and PC.
-These labels get thrown around as general markers for Apple and Microsoft products, but this isn’t exactly right.
+Before we delve further into the specifics of Mac vs PC for music production, let’s briefly describe what we mean by Mac and PC.
+These labels are often thrown around as general markers for Apple and Microsoft products, but this isn’t entirely accurate.
 Apple alone produces Macintosh computers and its operating system, macOS.
 Microsoft also manufactures computers and its operating system, Windows.
-However, several other companies such as Dell and Lenovo make computers that run Windows as well.
-To make matters more complicated, Windows can run on a Mac, and some people hack macOS onto their PC.
+However, several other companies, such as Dell and Lenovo, make computers that run Windows as well.
+To complicate matters further, Windows can run on a Mac, and some people hack macOS onto their PCs.

-So in short, we’re really referring to the unaltered package here.
-If you buy a Mac, you’re likely running macOS, and if you buy a PC you’re probably using Windows.
+In short, we’re really referring to the unaltered package here.
+If you buy a Mac, you’re likely running macOS, and if you buy a PC, you’re probably using Windows.

-We should first outline the parameters which will inform our decision when duking it out between Mac vs PC for music production.
-Which hardware or operating system does a particular thing better than the other?
-What are these particular things?
+We should first outline the parameters that will inform our decision when debating Mac vs PC for music production.
+Which hardware or operating system performs a particular function better than the other?
+What are these specific functions?
 They might be numerous, depending on how technical we want to get.
 We’re mostly concerned with music production, of course.
 So to keep things simple, let’s break it down into four categories: ease of use, compatibility, functionality/power, and cost.

 Compatibility